Magic is pervasive, but usually fairly low level.

 When a spell is cast, it "pulls" from the local magic field.
 Different spells can pull more or less or from a larger or smaller area.
 The spell-caster's skill will also have some effect on the range of magic impacted.
 One or two spells will have little effect, extra magic will flow in from other areas and restore the status quo.

-If enough spells or a few powerful spells are cast, it can drain the local magic level causing subsequent spells to be less effective.
+If enough spells or a few powerful spells are cast in a short time, it can drain the local magic level causing subsequent spells to be less effective.

 If a mage uses too many spells in an area in too short a time, they can deplete all the available Magic in an area.